Former car rental garage on prominent Mansfield road set for new lease of life

-Prominent former Mansfield car rental garage set for new lease of life
+Prominent former Mansfield car rental building set for new lease of life

-A disused car rental garage could be given new life after developers put forward plans to bring it back into use.
+A disused car rental building could be given new life after developers put forward plans to bring it back into use.

 The old Europcar rental building, at the junction of Stanley Road and the A60 Nottingham Road, in Mansfield, has been empty for several years and has not been open since before the coronavirus pandemic.